Nauru: History

 Nauru was first settled by Micronesians at least 3,000 years ago, and there is evidence of possible Polynesian influence.
 Comparatively little is known of Nauruan prehistory, although the island is believed to have had a long period of isolation, which accounts for the distinct language that developed among the inhabitants.
-There were traditionally 12 clans or tribes on Nauru, which are represented in the twelve-pointed star on the country's flag.
+There were traditionally twelve clans or tribes on Nauru, which are represented in the twelve-pointed star on the country's flag.
 Traditionally, Nauruans traced their descent matrilineally.
-Inhabitants practised aquaculture: they caught juvenile milkfish (known as ibija in Nauruan), acclimatised them to freshwater, and raised them in the Buada Lagoon, providing a reliable food source.
+Inhabitants practised aquaculture: they caught juvenile milkfish (known as ibija in Nauruan), acclimatised them to freshwater, and raised them in Buada Lagoon, providing a reliable food source.
 The other locally grown components of their diet included coconuts and pandanus fruit.
 The name "Nauru" may derive from the Nauruan word Anáoero, which means 'I go to the beach.'

-In 1798, the British sea captain John Fearn, on his trading ship Hunter (300 tons), became the first Westerner to report sighting Nauru, calling it "Pleasant Island", because of its attractive appearance.
+In 1798, the British sea captain John Fearn, on his trading ship Hunter (300 tons), became the first Westerner to report sighting Nauru, calling it "Pleasant Island" because of its attractive appearance.
 From at least 1826, Nauruans had regular contact with Europeans on whaling and trading ships who called for provisions and fresh drinking water.
-The last whaler to call during the age of sail visited in 1904.
+The last whaler to call during the Age of Sail visited in 1904.

 Around this time, deserters from European ships began to live on the island.
 The islanders traded food for alcoholic palm wine and firearms.
 The firearms were used during the 10-year Nauruan Civil War that began in 1878.

-After an agreement with Great Britain, Nauru was annexed by Germany in 1888 and incorporated into Germany's Marshall Islands Protectorate for administrative purposes.
+After an agreement with Great Britain, Germany annexed Nauru in 1888 and incorporated it into the Marshall Islands Protectorate for administrative purposes.
 The arrival of the Germans ended the civil war, and kings were established as rulers of the island.
-The most widely known of these was King Auweyida.
+King Auweyida was the most widely known.
 Christian missionaries from the Gilbert Islands arrived in 1888.
 The German settlers called the island "Nawodo" or "Onawero".
 The Germans ruled Nauru for almost three decades.
-Robert Rasch, a German trader who married a Nauruan woman, was the first administrator, appointed in 1890.
+Robert Rasch, a German trader who married a 15-year-old Nauruan girl, was the first administrator, appointed in 1890.

 Phosphate was discovered on Nauru in 1900 by the prospector Albert Fuller Ellis.
 The Pacific Phosphate Company began to exploit the reserves in 1906 by agreement with Germany, exporting its first shipment in 1907.
 In 1914, following the outbreak of World War I, Nauru was captured by Australian troops.
-In 1919, it was agreed by the Allied and Associated Powers that His Britannic Majesty should be the administering authority under a League of Nations mandate.
-The Nauru Island Agreement forged in 1919 between the governments of the United Kingdom, Australia, and New Zealand provided for the administration of the island and extraction of the phosphate deposits by an intergovernmental British Phosphate Commission (BPC).
+In 1919, it was agreed by the Allied and Associated Powers that George V of the United Kingdom should be the administering authority under a League of Nations mandate.
+The Nauru Island Agreement forged in 1919 among the governments of the United Kingdom, Australia, and New Zealand provided for the administration of the island and extraction of the phosphate deposits by an intergovernmental British Phosphate Commission (BPC).
 The terms of the League of Nations mandate were drawn up in 1920.